pandelig/personal-website-svelte/src/lib/articles/GithubActionsAndTekton2.md

 In the previous article we explored GitHub Actions and built a simple CI Workflow.
 However, you might need a more flexible, vendor-neutral, and Kubernetes-native CI/CD solution.
 Enter Tekton.

-In this article, we'll take the same simple Python project from Part 1 and build a similar linting pipeline using Tekton.
+In this article, we'll take the same simple Python project from Step 1 and build a similar linting pipeline using Tekton.
 We'll explore its core concepts and see how its approach differs from GitHub Actions.

 ## Prerequisites